AdobeDocs/commerce-merchant-services.en/help/payment-services/transactions.md

 ## Customize dates timeframe

 From the Transactions report view, you can customize the timeframe of the transactions you want to view by selecting specific dates.
-By default, 30 days of order payment statuses are shown in the grid.
+By default, 30 days of transactions are shown in the grid.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > **[!UICONTROL [!DNL Payment Services]]** > **[!UICONTROL Transactions]**.
 1. Click the **[!UICONTROL Transaction dates]** calendar selector filter.